peterclifton/movshrink/README.md

 ## About

-*movshrink* is a shell script that acts as a wrapper around the `ffmpeg`[^1] command line tool.
-All the compression work is done by `ffmpeg`.
-The `movshrink` wrapper simply loops through any files it finds in the CWD with `.MOV` suffixes, passing them to `ffmpeg` with options configured such that a compressed `mp4` version of the original file will be created.
-The wrapper will then delete the original `.MOV` file (if -x has been passed as the second command line argument)
+- `movshrink` is a shell script that acts as a wrapper around the `ffmpeg`[^1] command line tool.
+- All the compression work is done by `ffmpeg`.
+- The `movshrink` wrapper simply loops through any files it finds in the current working directory with `.MOV` suffixes, passing them to `ffmpeg` with options configured such that a compressed `mp4` version of the original file will be created.

-### License

-> Movshrink
-> Copyright (c) 2025 Peter Clifton
-> Movshrink is an Open Source project and it is licensed
-> under the GNU Public License v3 (GPLv3)
-> See the full [LICENSE](LICENSE) here
+- The wrapper will then delete the original `.MOV` file (if -x has been passed as the second command line argument)

 ## Usage